 Transferring to Cal State East Bay from an institution in the United States.

 Yes.
-If you plan to pursue study in the U.S., you must receive a transfer pending I-20 from Cal State East Bay and enroll in at least 12 units at Cal State East Bay.
+If you plan to pursue study in the U.S., you must receive a transfer pending I-20 from Cal State East Bay and enroll in at least 12 units for undergraduates or 8 units for graduate students at Cal State East Bay.

 Please note the Important Dates page for information regarding payment deadlines.